‘Do you think you will see them in your dreams?’

 But I digress.
 The simple fact is that this scene (if you ignore the timeless, unchanged design of the humble escalator) is a chilling end point for our series.
 In ‘The Way Back’ it was quickly established that here was an administration of great power, that was easily able to ensure the subjugation of it’s people through drug control and heavy handed brutality.
 Forward two series, and its near collapse was not caused by Blake and his crew, but by the extraordinary events of the intergalactic war.
 Forward another series, and Servalan…sorry I mean Sleer, initiates the Pylene-50 pacification programme – perhaps the single biggest factor in the rapid expansion of the Federation.
 It’s the underlying theme of the fourth season.
 Although this storyline didn’t reach any kind of conclusion at the end of the series, and Servalan was conspicuous by her absence in ‘Blake’ it was really up to this opening scene of ‘Warlord’ to explain to the audience how impossible the situation was becoming.
 How history was effortlessly repeating itself.

 The inability of Avon’s alliance to make any great mark, indicated that the events on Zondawl were the inevitable end point of Blake’s 7.
-We finish with pretty much the same set up as we saw way back in series 1.
-This scene is, in other words, Servalan’s victory.
+We finish with pretty much the same set up as we saw way back in season A. This scene is, in other words, Servalan’s victory.

 So when I think of the end of Blake’s 7, this is what I imagine.